-During the first three months of 2002, the Company sold Word's domestic operations, which required the prepayment of the Term Loan in the amount of \$80.0 million and, accordingly, this amount was classified as due within one year at December 31, 2001.
-As required by the Term Loan, the Company used \$15.9 million of the net cash proceeds, as defined under the Term Loan agreement, received from the sale of the Opry Mills investment to reduce the outstanding balance of the Term Loan.
-In addition, the Company used \$25.0 million of the net cash proceeds, as defined under the Term Loan agreement, received from the sale of Acuff-Rose Music Publishing to reduce the outstanding balance of the Term Loan.
-Also during 2002, the Company made a principal payment of approximately \$4.1 million under the Term Loan.
-Net borrowings under the Term Loan for 2002 and 2001 were \$85.0 million and \$100.0 million, respectively.
-As of December 31, 2002 and 2001, the Company had outstanding borrowings of \$60.0 million and \$100.0 million, respectively, under the Term Loan and was required to escrow certain amounts in a completion reserve account for Gaylord Palms.
-The Company's ability to borrow additional funds under the Term Loan expired during 2002.
-However, the lenders could reinstate the Company's ability to borrow additional funds at a future date.
+During the first three months of 2002, the Company sold Word's domestic operations, which required a prepayment on the Term Loan in the amount of \$80.0 million.
+As required by the Term Loan, the Company used \$15.9 million of the net cash proceeds, as defined under the Term Loan agreement, received from the 2002 sale of the Opry Mills investment to reduce the outstanding balance of the Term Loan.
+In addition, the Company used \$25.0 million of the net cash proceeds, as defined under the Term Loan agreement, received from the 2002 sale of Acuff-Rose Music Publishing to further reduce the outstanding balance of the Term Loan.
+Excluding the payoff amount of \$60 million discussed above, the Company made principal payments of approximately \$0 and \$4.1 million during 2003 and 2002, respectively, under the Term Loan.
+Net borrowings under the Term Loan for 2003 and 2002 were \$0 and \$85.0 million, respectively.
+As of September 30, 2003 and December 31, 2002, the Company had outstanding borrowings of \$0 million and \$60 million, respectively, under the Term Loan.

-The terms of the Term Loan required the Company to purchase an interest rate instrument which caps the interest rate paid by the Company.
+The terms of the Term Loan required the Company to purchase an interest rate instrument which capped the interest rate paid by the Company.
 This instrument expired in the fourth quarter of 2002.
 Due to the expiration of the interest rate instrument, the Company was out of compliance with the terms of the Term Loan.
-Subsequent to December 31, 2002, the Company obtained a waiver from the lenders whereby they waived this event of non-compliance as of December 31, 2002 and also removed the requirement to maintain such instruments for the remainder of the term of the loan.
-The maximum amount available under the Term Loan reduces to \$50.0 million in April 2004, with full repayment due in October 2004.
-Debt repayments under the Term Loan reduce its borrowing capacity and are not eligible to be re-borrowed.
-The Term Loan requires the Company to maintain certain escrowed cash balances, comply with certain financial covenants, and imposes limitations related to the payment of dividends, the incurrence of debt, the guaranty of liens, and the sale of assets, as well as other customary covenants and restrictions.
-At December 31, 2002 and 2001, the unamortized balance of the deferred financing costs related to the Term Loan for 2002 and 2001 was 9.6% and 8.3%, respectively.
-The weighted average interest rate of 9.6% for 2002 includes 4.5% related to commitment fees and the amortization of deferred financing costs.
+Subsequent to December 31, 2002, the Company obtained a waiver from the lenders whereby this event of non-compliance was waived as of December 31, 2002 and also removed the requirement to maintain such instruments for the remaining term of the Term Loan.

-Senior and Mezzanine Loans
+Senior Loan and Mezzanine Loan